adoxography/tailwind-scrollbar/README.md

 ## Configuration

-If you'd like to add varients for the scrollbar utilities (e.g. [dark mode](https://tailwindcss.com/docs/dark-mode)), add them to the `variants` object in your Tailwind config:
+If you'd like to add variants for the scrollbar utilities (e.g. [dark mode](https://tailwindcss.com/docs/dark-mode)), add them to the `variants` object in your Tailwind config:

 ```
 variants: {